Central Role of Amyloid Oligomers in Alzheimer’s

 Neurotoxic soluble amyloid oligomers present early in AD

-- Amyloid oligomers damage neurons and trigger disease
+- Soluble amyloid oligomers damage neurons & synapses

 - Oligomer levels in brain increase & drive clinical progression